scientific-python/blog.scientific-python.org/content/posts/matplotlib/pypalettes/index.md

 Paletteer has a community-maintained [gallery](https://pmassicotte.github.io/paletteer_gallery/)—a single page showcasing all its color palettes, along with their original sources and names.
 With the author’s approval, I scraped this gallery to compile the data.

-While there may have been other ways to obtain this information, using a short Python script to reproduce the dataset ensures both simplicity and reproducibility.
+While there may have been other ways to obtain this information, using a short Python script to reproduce the dataset ensures both simplicity and reproducibility (the script scrapes a page stored locally instead of the web page).
 To make **pypalettes** more comprehensive, I also incorporated all **built-in colors** from `Matplotlib`.

 As a result, I created a dataset containing approximately **2,500 unique palettes**, each with a name, a list of hexadecimal colors, and a source.